 - Cruciferous vegetables like broccoli and cauliflower

 The recommended daily allowance (RDA) of vitamin C is 60-95 mg a day and that is what our government has established as just enough to maintain health but, quite honestly, the daily recommended amount is very low, much lower than what we really need.
-I pay little attention to those guidelines, because I feel they are incorrect.
-Sadly, that seems to be the case any place where the government has established the guidelines.
+I pay little attention to those guidelines because I feel they are incorrect.
+Sadly, that seems to be the case in any place where the government has established the guidelines.

 If you are ill or suffering from chronic disease, the amount of vitamin C you need daily will be much higher than the RDA.
 This amount is going to vary from person to person, but it can be increased by eating plenty of raw vitamin C-rich foods or by taking supplements.

 So, now we know that we all need to be taking vitamin C every day and striving to eat foods that are rich in vitamin C when we can.
 Seeing that we live in a world where our food sources are becoming more and more depleted, we can assume that getting everything we need from food alone is almost impossible.
 That said, we need to supplement.